Club: FC Erzgebirge Aue | Opening: 1950 | Capacity: 16,485

 Address: Lößnitzer Straße 95, 08280 Aue

-Tickets for Erzgebirge Aue games can be bought online, by phone +49 (0) 1805 11 88 11, at the club office at the stadium, at the Fan-Shop at the Auerhammerstraße 4 in Aue’s town centre, or at one of the other pre-sale points.
+Tickets for Erzgebirge Aue games can be bought online, by phone +49 (0) 341 – 33 17 36 33, at the Fan Shop at the stadium, at the Fan-Project at the Bahnhofstr.
+37 in Aue’s town centre, or at one of the other authorised sales points.

 Tickets can also be bought at the gates of the stadium on the day of the match.
 Aue will only sell out the occasional high-profile match.